• Home

 The client's driving privileges were restored in full without any restrictive requirements, such as paying a reissue fee or obtaining costly SR-22 high-risk financial responsibility insurance.

-"This case highlights a critical constitutional safeguard: the government must always meet its strict evidentiary burdens," said Matthew Ruff.
+"This case highlights a critical constitutional safeguard: the government must always meet its strict evidentiary burdens," said Torrance DUI Lawyer, Matthew Ruff.
 "When law enforcement relies on assumptions rather than concrete facts, motorists have a right to hold them accountable.
 A breath test reading alone is never the end of the story."

 About the Law Offices of Matthew Ruff: